 various information about the payload, such as where it was from, the unique ID, sent time, whether it contained

 a notification & more.
 Since the message was retrieved whilst your application is in the foreground, you can directly access your Flutter

 Notification messages which arrive whilst the application is in the foreground will not display a visible notification by default, on both Android & iOS.
-It is however possible to override this behaviour:
+It is, however, possible to override this behavior:

 - On Android, you must create a "High Priority" notification channel.